gravitational/teleport/rfd/0099-link-bundled-tsh.md

 places the binary there.
 We'll still need to ask about administrator privileges because that directory is owned by root.

-Running the command will overwrite an existing symlink if present – we should emit a warning if that happened.
+Running the command will overwrite an existing symlink if present.

 We will also add `tsh uninstall` which will remove the symlink.
 Both commands will be present only in the macOS version of the app.